North Highlands Brain Injury Lawyer

 - Loss of cognitive functions

 People may not always be aware that the symptoms they are experiencing are connected to a TBI.
-Quite often, it is the family and friends of the injured person who is first to realize that something is significantly wrong.
+It is often the injured person's family and friends first realize that something is significantly wrong.

-Traumatic brain injuries often require extremely long recovery times.
-They also require countless visits to doctors, and usually to specialists, as well.
-Medical procedures, surgery, therapy, and much more may be incorporated in the treatment plan toward recovery.
-This type of injury can pile up the medical bills at a phenomenal rate.
-A TBI person’s quality of life is typically diminished tremendously, resulting in severe emotional distress, let alone the pain and suffering that is involved.Common Causes of Brain Injuries
+Traumatic brain injuries often require extremely long recovery times and countless visits to doctors and specialists.
+Medical procedures, surgery, therapy, and much more may be incorporated into the treatment plan for recovery.
+This type of injury can pile up the medical bills phenomenally.
+The injured person's quality of life is typically diminished tremendously, resulting in severe emotional distress, let alone the pain and suffering involved.Common Causes of Brain Injuries

-A large number of brain injuries are the result of negligence that causes an accident to occur.
+A large number of brain injuries result from negligence that causes an accident to occur.
 Just about any type of accident can result in a TBI.
 Common accidents that can cause brain injuries include:

 - Car accidents